Destinations

 Okayama City’s neighbor, and the prefecture’s second-largest city, boasts “The Venice of Japan”.
 Intimate waterways wind through traditional white and black storehouses.

-In the 1600s Kurashiki City was an important distribution center for rice.
-Kura, meaning storehouse, is where the city derived its name from.
+In the 1600s, Kurashiki City was an important distribution center for rice.

 How to go